cpoff/cpoff.github.com/README.md

-This is the repo for [my GH Pages blog](https://blog.curtpoff.com).
+This is the repo for [my blog](https://blog.curtpoff.com) on GH Pages.

 # Markdown Examples